top of page

 1. Begin the Chest Dip by stepping onto the dip station, if available, and adopting a neutral grip with your hands.

-2. Start the exercise by unlocking your elbows and gradually lowering your body, ensuring a controlled descent until your forearms are nearly parallel to the floor.
+2. Start the exercise by unlocking your elbows and gradually lowering your body, ensuring a controlled descent until your forearms are nearly perpendicular to the floor.

 3. Maintain control throughout the downward movement to emphasize chest engagement and overall muscle activation.